 (2) The Minister may deal with a matter to the extent that the board cannot deal with it because of subsection (1).

-43. Minister may declare sections 40 and 42 inapplicable
+43. Minister may declare s.
+40 and 42 inapplicable

 (1) The Minister may by writing declare that section 40 or 42 does not apply in relation to a specified matter, either generally or for the purpose of dealing with particular proposed resolutions.